 Meet Mr. Derr

-Kevin Derr has served as principal at Holland Heights since it became a K-7 school in the 2009-2010 academic year.
+Kevin Derr has served as principal at Holland Heights since the 2009-2010 academic year.

 But Derr’s roots in Holland extend back to his own childhood.
 He grew up in the Tulip City, graduating from Holland High School in 1983.